Aleksanteri Institute

 Aleksanteri Institute is located in the City Centre Campus of the University of Helsinki.

 The Aleksanteri Institute (Aleksanteri-instituutti) is the Finnish Centre for Russian, Eastern European and Eurasian Studies in the Faculty of Arts of the University of Helsinki.
 It functions as a national centre of research, study and expertise pertaining to Russia, Eastern Europe and Eurasia, particularly in the social sciences and humanities.
 The Institute actively promotes cooperation and interaction between the academic world, public administration, business life and civil society, both in Finland and abroad.

 The Aleksanteri Institute was founded in 1996 and currently employs more than 50 scholars and administrative staff.
-The director of the institute is Professor Markku Kangaspuro.
+The director of the institute is Dr. Anna-Liisa Heusala.

 Centre of Excellence in Russian Studies

 The Aleksanteri Institute coordinated the Finnish Centre of Excellence in Russian Studies – Choices of Russian Modernisation for the period 2012–2017.
 The multi-disciplinary CoE was led by Markku Kivinen and it was funded by the Academy of Finland.